AdobeXD/xd-to-flutter-plugin/BUILDME.md

 ### adobe_xd
 If you are also publishing a new version of the adobe_xd package:
-* Update version in adobe_xd/pubspec.yaml and the plugin README (Flutter Dependencies)
+* update version in adobe_xd/pubspec.yaml and the plugin README (Flutter Dependencies)
+* update Flutter and run Upgrade Packages on adobe_xd and example
+* run Format Document on adobe_xd files
-* Update Flutter and re-export / test the example thoroughly
+* re-export / test the example thoroughly
+* update change log